Well, we’ve gone and done it. We signed up for the Rickshaw Run!

 The Rickshaw Run is a charity rally where teams drive a Motorized Rickshaw (aka “Tuk Tuk”) the entire length of India, from Bangalore in the South to Jaisalmer in the Northwest.

 The catch is that the Rickshaw is just about the worst vehicle ever invented.
 These vehicles boast a puny 7 horsepower engine, 3 tiny tires, flimsy design, and are prone to flipping, leaks, and all sorts of break downs.
 Suffice to say, rickshaws are meant for transporting people around town at low speed — not driving across a subcontinent.

-The Mongol Rally is a charity car rally where teams travel from London, England to Ulaanbaatar, Mongolia in an underpowered car, through 10,000 miles of unforgiving deserts, perilous mountain ranges and non-existent roads.
-It’s put on by a group of crazy Brits called The League of Adventurists, but the rally itself is entirely unsupported — teams receive no help or guidance from the organizers, and can take any route, and as much or as little time as they choose.
+The event is put on by a group of crazy Brits called The League of Adventurists, but the Rickshaw Run is entirely unsupported — teams receive no help or guidance from the organizers, and can take any route, and as much or as little time as they choose.

-Pete was raised in Owego, NY by a family who makes primitive spearthrowing weapons for a living, and grew up with a taste for adventure.
-In 2008, he spent 6 months backpacking through Asia, where he trekked through the Himalayas, visited Mt.
-Everest, rode a moped the length of Taiwan, and attended the Beijing Olympics.
-He’s also done eleven roadtrips across the U.S.A., and visited 48 states.
-But that doesn’t mean he’s at all qualified to drive 1/3 of the way around the world…not even in the slightest.
+Pete was raised in Upstate New York by a family who makes primitive spearthrowing weapons for a living, and grew up with a taste for adventure.
+In 2011, he completed the The Mongol Rally, and in 2014 he did The Mototaxi Junket two other equally stupid adventures put on by the Adventurists.
+Pete has been to over 40 countries, and done things like trek through the Himalayas, visit Mt.
+Everest, ride a moped the length of Taiwan, and attend the Beijing Olympics.
+He’s also visited all 50 states, in one year (2013-2014), and lived in Australia on a working Holiday Visa in 2016.
+But that doesn’t mean he’s at all qualified to drive a rickshaw from one end of India to the other…not even in the slightest.
 He’s probably not even qualified to drive to the local supermarket.